 Events that occur after the Statement of Activities and Net Position - Cash Basis date but before the financial statements are available to be issued must be evaluated for recognition or disclosure.
 The effects of subsequent events that provide evidence about conditions that existed at the Statement of Activities and Net Position - Cash Basis date are recognized in the accompanying financial statements.
 Subsequent events which provide evidence about conditions that existed after the Statement of Activities and Net Position - Cash Basis date require disclosure in the accompanying notes.
-Management of the Town of DeKalb evaluated the activity of the Town through June 24, 2019 (the date the financial statements were available to be issued), and determined that there were no subsequent events that have occurred requiring disclosure in the notes to financial statements.
+Management of the Town of DeKalb evaluated the activity of the Town through November 24, 2020 (the date the financial statements were available to be issued), and determined that the following subsequent event has occurred requiring disclosure in the notes to financial statements.